lodomo/CS463-Lab-Notebook/reflection.md

 ### Table

-Tables are written row-first, column-second.
-Even checking my code against the code-samples it took me a long time to really understand what is going on.
-I'll definitely need more practice with tables.

 - `<table>`: table tag
   - `<thead>`: table head, contains the title for each column
     - `<tr>`: table row, contains the data for each column